osborngh/blog/gh_blog/content/posts/post-2.md

 ```rust
 ```

-__Benchmark Results__
+__Results__

-I'm on a relatively low powered Chromebook running on Chrome OS, CPU architecture aarch64, with the linux subsystem enabled.
+I'm on a relatively low powered Chromebook running on Chrome OS, with an `aarch64` CPU based architecture and the linux subsystem enabled.
+The gains will probably be greater on more power-packed systems.

 1. __Mold__ =>